Portuguese conquest of the Jaffna kingdom: Consequences

 Over the next forty years, starting from 1619 until the Dutch capture of Jaffna fort in 1658, there were three rebellions against Portuguese rule.
 Two were led by Migapulle Arachchi, during that period, Portuguese destroyed every Hindu temple and the Saraswathy Mahal library in Nallur, the royal repository of all literary output of the kingdom.
 Due to excessive taxation, population decreased and many people moved to Ramanathapuram in India and the Vanni Districts further south.
 External commerce was negatively impacted, though elephants, Jaffna's principal export, were traded for saltpetre with various kingdoms in India and sent to Lisbon.
 Thus, decline in trade made it difficult to pay for essential imports, and such items ceased to be imported.
-In the words of Fernão De Queirós, the principal chronicler of Portuguese colonial exploits in Sri Lanka, the people of Jaffna were "reduced to the uttermost misery" during the Portuguese colonial era.
+In the words of Fernão De Queirós, the principal chronicler of Portuguese colonial exploits in Sri Lanka, the people of the Jaffna Peninsula were "reduced to the uttermost misery" during the Portuguese colonial era.